 When we are talking about celebration meals, such as Thanksgiving or Christmas, it has to be Brown Sugar Carrots for me!
 They are easy to make, incredibly delicious, and as a part of a much larger meal the most welcome and uncomplicated side dish.
 This is especially important for those occasions when you are wanting to serve more than the usual amount of side dishes.
 It is a great option to serve because of its flavor and taste.
 Very convenient to make as well.

 They make for an affordable side dish for the holidays when our food budgets are stretched to capacity.
 They are not overly sweet either.
 Carrots are quite naturally sweet anyway, so the small amount of brown sugar used serves just to glaze them beautifully without adding a whole lot of extra sugar.
 You can also cut the amount down even further if you wish, although they may not be quite as glazed as they will be using the full amount.
 It’s a personal choice and a matter of taste.

-Not just for holidays however, Brown Sugar Carrots make an incredible side dish any time!
+Not just for holidays, however, brown sugar carrots make an incredible side dish any time!

 WHAT YOU NEED TO MAKE BROWN SUGAR GLAZED CARROTS